Housing and Economic Land Availability Assessment

 A site should only be suggested for housing development if it could accommodate at least 5 homes or it measures at least 0.15 hectares.
 A site should only be suggested for economic development if it measures at least 0.25 hectares or could provide at least 500m2 of floor space.
 Sites must lie within the area covered by Mid Devon District Council.

-You must provide a map at a suitable scale, clearly showing the boundaries of the site and the area suitable for development if different.
-Please plot the site using the Geographical Information System (GIS) with this form, and / or attach this information.
+Please note before starting the survey you will need to provide a map at a suitable scale, clearly showing the boundaries of the site and the area suitable for development if different.
 We can accept information in all common file formats (i.e. pdf, .jpg, .shp, .dbf).

-Please ensure you have a digital version of Land Registry details of each site, including both Title Register and Title Plan as this will need to be uploaded as part of this process (Please ensure the file name does not include any special characters or spaces).
+Please also ensure you have a digital version of Land Registry details of each site, including both Title Register and Title Plan as this will need to be uploaded as part of this process (Please ensure the file name does not include any special characters or spaces).